Tungsten Rings by

 How Tungsten Metal Becomes Tungsten Jewelry

 Tungsten is a hard and dense metal, with a high melting point; science and geology buffs might recognize it as W on the periodic table of elements.
 However, when it is combined with carbon alloy, it transforms into tungsten carbide (WC): one of the coolest metals on the jewelry market.
-Because this is relatively new metal to be used in jewelry, some common misspelling of "tungsten" are tungston, tungstan, tungstein and tungstin.
-The proper composition of tungsten carbide to have in a wedding ring is about 85%, which is the purity level of all tungsten carbide rings carried by us.
+Because this is relatively new metal to be used in jewelry, some common misspellings of "tungsten" are tungston, tungstan, tungstein and tungstin.
+The proper composition of tungsten carbide to have in a wedding ring is about 85% and the rest nickel, which is the purity level of all tungsten carbide rings carried by us.
 This optimal purity level gives the metal the most scratch resistant.
-Any more, the ring will become too brittle and any less, the metal will become too soft.
+Adding more tungsten will make the ring too brittle and any less, the metal will be too soft.

 Tungsten vs. Titanium

-Many people think Tungsten and Titanium are very similar metals, but in reality they are actually very different.
+Many people think Tungsten and Titanium are similar metals, but they are actually very different.
 If you were to hold a tungsten ring and a titanium ring in your hands, the first thing you would notice is the weight.
-Titanium is very light weight.
+Titanium is light weight.
 It feels as if the ring were made of plastic, many people do not believe they are holding a metal object.
-Tungsten, on the other hand, is a very dense metal.
+Tungsten, on the other hand, is a dense, heavy metal.
 It feels as if you are holding a gold ring.
 Many people prefer the weight and heft of tungsten because they feel that their wedding ring should be something strong and heavy feeling.
 After all, one of the reasons people cherish platinum is because it also has a heavy weight.
-A difference between the metals that is not noticeable immediately is that tungsten is very hard, so it is very difficult for a tungsten ring to get scratched.
-In fact it is the hardest metal on earth, only non-metals such as diamonds are harder than tungsten.
-Titanium is about 4 times less hard than tungsten.
+A difference between the metals that is not noticeable immediately is that tungsten is extremely hard, so it is difficult for a tungsten ring to get scratched.
+In fact, it is the hardest metal on earth, only non-metals such as diamonds are harder than tungsten.
+Titanium is about four times less hard than tungsten.
 It is quite easy to scratch a titanium ring.
 One drawback of tungsten being so hard, is the metal does not bend.
 If enough force is applied the ring can crack or break, whereas titanium will bend out of shape.
 This is why we offer a lifetime warranty on our tungsten rings if breakage should occur.

-All of the tungsten rings on our website are made of 85% pure tungsten carbide.
-We do not carry rings made of 100% pure tungsten, as they would basically turn to powder without carbon to alloy.
+All the tungsten rings on our website are made of 85% pure tungsten carbide.
+We do not carry rings made of 100% pure tungsten, as they would turn to powder without carbon alloy.
 Throughout our website we use the words tungsten and tungsten carbide interchangeably.
-This is because often times having to say "tungsten carbide wedding bands" is a bit of a mouth full and we, as well as other retailers, just write "tungsten" to mean "tungsten carbide".
+This is because having to say, "tungsten carbide wedding bands" often is a bit of a mouth full and we, as well as other retailers, just write "tungsten" when we mean "tungsten carbide".
 It is like saying "Gas" instead of "Gasoline".

 Women's Tungsten Rings Get a Popularity Boost